- India is among the top 12 biotech destinations in the world and ranks third in the Asia Pacific.

 · The setting up of a venture capital fund to support small and medium enterprises

-· Promoting innovations through Biotechnology Industry Partnership Programme (BIPP), Small Business Innovation Research Initiative (SBIRI), Biotechnology Industry Research Assistance Council (BIRAC) and biotech parks.
+· Promoting innovations through the Biotechnology Industry Partnership Programme (BIPP), Small Business Innovation Research Initiative (SBIRI), Biotechnology Industry Research Assistance Council (BIRAC), and biotech parks.

 - The Department of Biotechnology has established biotech parks in various parts of the country to facilitate product development, research and innovation, and the development of biotechnology industrial clusters